Victoria County License Hearing Guide

 Special Programs

-• Ignition Interlock Device Program: Texas law requires individuals convicted of certain DUI offenses to install an ignition interlock device (IID) on their vehicles.
-The IID prevents the vehicle from starting if the driver's breath alcohol concentration (BAC) exceeds a pre-set limit.
+• Ignition Interlock Device Program: This program requires individuals convicted of DUI to install a device that prevents the vehicle from starting if alcohol is detected on their breath.

 Frequently Asked Questions